 15.0 Timed Results / TIMING SYSTEM

-El Tour’s Official Timer is CEP Timing.
+El Tour’s Official Timer is On Your Left Fitness and Timing.
 Your time is recorded when your HANDLEBAR number crosses the finish line.
 Be sure you mount this number properly or your time may not be recorded- do not fold it, bend it, cut it down or put tape over it.
+Hang it off your handlebar horizontally – DO NOT tape it to the stem/tube.
 It will be in your rider packet/envelope.

 START TIME IS “GUN TIME.”
 This means that everyone’s time starts when the gun goes off at the start.
 Your start time is NOT when you cross the start line.